Numbers Click here

 The final method examined is the only one that provides an objective measure of the composition of landscapes as depicted in photographs.
 It is therefore, the only measure that has been developed of the independent variable (i.e. the landscape).

 In 1969, Elwood Shafer, a researcher in the US Forest Service, published a unique approach to measuring landscape preferences by measuring areas and perimeters of features on 8” x 10” black-and-white photographs (Shafer et al, 1969).
 The photographs were of scenes across the US and included forests, mountains, meadows, water and various combinations.
 A total of 100 photographs were used.
 A 1/4” clear plastic grid was overlaid on each photograph, and the areas of landscape zones were then outlined by pen and measured.
 The 10 landscape zones were:

-- vegetation in the foreground, mid-distance and distance;
+- vegetation in the foreground, mid-distance and distant;

-- non-vegetation (e.g. exposed ground, mountains, snowfields, grasslands) in the foreground, mid-distance and distance;
+- non-vegetation (e.g. exposed ground, mountains, snowfields, grasslands) in the foreground, mid-distance and distant;

 - water – streams, waterfall and lakes.